qcuaeh/molalignlib/README.md

-Both functions accept an `n_records` parameter requesting up to that many ranked candidate solutions (best RMSD first) instead of just the single best one. `occ_records` reports how many were actually found — it can be smaller than `n_records`, and it is always `1` unless both `align_flag` and `remap_flag` are true.
+Both functions accept an `n_records` parameter requesting up to that many ranked candidate solutions (best RMSD first) instead of just the single best one. `occ_records` reports how many were actually found; it can be smaller than `n_records`, and it is always `1` unless both `align_flag` and `remap_flag` are true.
 All output arrays (`rmsd_list`, `atomperm_list`, `transform_list`) are flattened and must be pre-allocated by the caller